 Here are a few housekeeping tips:

-Book selection: 'A Fate of Love and Darkness", by Amos Oz
+BOOK SELECTION: Tale of Love and Darkness by Amos Oz

 Oz masterfully weaves a deeply personal narrative with the broader story of a nation.
 You’ll journey through his childhood in a war-torn city, growing up in a modest apartment teeming with books in twelve languages and relatives speaking just as many.
 Witness his profound loss following his mother’s suicide, his decision to break free from familial and societal expectations to join a kibbutz, and his evolution into a writer and political voice for his country.